oceanprotocol-archive/OEPs/5/README.md

   - Register the basic Asset metadata on-chain (Decentralized VM Database)
   - Register the complete Asset metadata in the Ocean DB (Assets Registry)
   - Register the IP rights related with the Asset
-* Contract Settlement - When it’s received an API request providing a proof of service, the Ocean Agent requires to execute:
+* Contract Settlement - When it's received an API request providing a proof of service, the Ocean Agent requires to execute:
   - Store the Proof of Service information on-chain
   - Check if all the proof of services were provided, in that case update the state of the contract to Settled
   - Notify all the contract parties